 Standing is a normal human posture and presents no unique health risks by itself.
-Regularly standing while working, however, can lead to a variety of health issues, including low back discomfort, stiffness in the neck and shoulders, and posture problems.
+Regularly standing while working, however, can lead to various health issues, including low back discomfort, stiffness in the neck and shoulders, and posture problems.
 People like dentists whose jobs demand continuous standing often complain about these issues.

 A significant muscular effort is required to maintain an upright posture.
 Standing significantly lowers the blood flow to the overworked muscles.
-Pain in the neck, back, and leg muscles, as well as weariness, are brought on by insufficient blood flow (these are the muscles used to maintain an upright position).
+Pain in the neck, back, and leg muscles and weariness are brought on by insufficient blood flow (these are the muscles used to maintain an upright position).

 Over time, this inflammation could develop into painful, persistent varicose veins.
-The joints in the spine, hips, knees, and feet can also lock or become temporarily immobile as a result of prolonged standing.
-As a result of degenerative damage to the tendons and ligaments (the structures that bind muscles to bones), brought on by this immobility, rheumatic disorders may subsequently develop.
+The joints in the spine, hips, knees, and feet can also lock or become temporarily immobile due to prolonged standing.
+As a result of degenerative damage to the tendons and ligaments (the structures that bind muscles to bones) brought on by this immobility, rheumatic disorders may subsequently develop.

 If possible, perform the task while switching between sitting and standing.
 The practitioner must be seated at a height appropriate for the type of task being done.
 In any instance, a seat should be made available so that the practitioner can take a break from standing-only work.
 The range of possible body positions is increased, and the practitioner has more freedom thanks to the seat on the job.